OpenBuildings/timestamped-migrations/README.md

 Command line tools
 ==================

+This module provides a set of kohana-minion tasks to work with migrations giving you the ability to easily create, run and rollback them.
+All of them have extensive documentation which you can easily read with kohana-minion's built in commands, e. g.

+	./minion db:migrate --help

-Kohana cli provides a set of kohana-cli commands to work with migrations which boils down to running certain sets of migrations.
-The very first migration related command you use will probably be db:migrate.
+The most common migration related task you use will probably use is db:migrate.
 In its most basic form it just runs the up method for all the migrations that have not yet been run.
 If there are no such migrations it exits.

 If you specify a target version, Active Record will run the required migrations (up or down) until it has reached the specified version.
 The version is the numerical prefix on the migration’s filename.
 For example to migrate to version 1322837510 run

-	./kohana db:migrate --version=1322837510
+	./minion db:migrate --version=1322837510

 If this is greater than the current version (i.e. it is migrating upwards) this will run the up method on all migrations up to and including 2008090612, if migrating downwards this will run the down method on all the migrations down to, but not including, 2008090612.